sphinx-gallery/sphinx-gallery/doc/configuration.rst

 2. The built Jupyter Notebooks from the documentation will be copied to a folder called ``<jupyterlite_contents>/`` (relative to Sphinx source directory)
+3. If ``notebook_modification_function`` is not ``None``, this function is going to add JupyterLite-specific modifications to notebooks
-3. The rST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
+4. The rST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
-4. That button will point to a JupyterLite link which will start a Jupyter server in your browser with the current example as notebook
+5. That button will point to a JupyterLite link which will start a Jupyter server in your browser with the current example as notebook

 If, for some reason, you want to enable the ``jupyterlite-sphinx`` extension